Girl Play

 Girl Play is an independent film produced in 2004 by Gina G. Goff and Laura A. Kellam of Goff-Kellam Productions.
 The feature film was directed by Lee Friedlander.
 The film premiered at Outfest in 2004, and had a limited theatrical release in 2005.

 Plot

-Robin, who has been married to her wife for six years, and Lacie, who has never had a lasting relationship, are both cast to play lesbian lovers in a Los Angeles stage play.
+Robin, who has been married for six years, and Lacie, who has never had a lasting relationship, are both cast to play lesbian lovers in a Los Angeles stage play.
 Innocently, the stage director, Gabriel runs the actresses through a series of rehearsals designed to "bring out the intimacy" in each performer.
 Soon the two women find themselves increasingly and undeniably attracted to each other and overcome with desire.
 They must ask themselves whether this relationship is manufactured, created for the sake of the "girl play," or is true love.